“What if someone you never met, someone you never saw, someone you never knew was the only someone for you?”

 After the death of his wife, Sam Baldwin (Tom Hanks) moves to Seattle with his son, Jonah (Ross Mallinger).
 When Jonah calls in to a talk-radio program to find a new wife for his father, Sam grudgingly gets on the line to discuss his feelings.
 Annie Reed (Meg Ryan), a reporter in Baltimore, hears Sam speak and falls for him, even though she is engaged.
 Unsure where it will lead, she writes Sam a letter asking him to meet her at the Empire State Building on Valentine’s Day.

-This Script to Screen presentation of Sleepless in Seattle (1993) will be followed by a Q&A with Screenwriter Jeff Arch.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of Sleepless in Seattle (1993) was followed by a Q&A with Screenwriter Jeff Arch.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Jeff Arch

 Jeff Arch graduated in 1972 from the Harrisburg Academy.
 From 1972 to 1976 he studied Theater and Film production at Emerson College in Boston, where he later had a production company.